DavidJCobb/gcc-plugin-bitpack/README.md

 * Read the object's data.
 * Call the post-unpack function to convert the transformed object back to its in situ type.

-However, when the transformed object is split across multiple sectors, this process ends up becoming:
+However, when the transformed object is split across multiple sectors, the naive approach ends up with the following behavior:

 * Construct an uninitialized transformed object.
 * Read the first few fields.